marcosramon/marcosramon.net/_posts/2019-09-19-entre-deuses-e-homens.md

-> Leia também:
+<h3>Leia também:</h3>
-> - <a href="/a-incompatibilidade-entre-a-ideia-e-a-acao">A incompatibilidade entre a ideia e a ação</a>
+- <a href="/a-incompatibilidade-entre-a-ideia-e-a-acao">A incompatibilidade entre a ideia e a ação</a>
-> - <a href="/rousseau-e-a-contradicao-entre-as-ideias-e-todo-o-resto">Rousseau e a contradição entre as ideias e todo o resto</a>
+- <a href="/rousseau-e-a-contradicao-entre-as-ideias-e-todo-o-resto">Rousseau e a contradição entre as ideias e todo o resto</a>
-> - <a href="/a-internet-e-o-olhar-dos-outros">A internet e o olhar dos outros</a>
+- <a href="/a-internet-e-o-olhar-dos-outros">A internet e o olhar dos outros</a>